McMasterRS/lm_reproducible-rs/preservation.md

 1. Storage

-    Software packages or code need to be stored and indexed with reliable version control management services.
+    Software packages or code need to be stored with reliable version control management services.
 Storing the software along with any associated data, in a secure and reliable manner.
 This ensures that the software and data are protected from loss, degradation, or obsolescence.
+Aside from storing the software code with a version control management service, indexing the software with a Digital Object Identifier (DOI) will improve findability of the software in the research community.

 2. Retrieval

     A preserved software package as well as its dependencies need to be clearly labeled and identified with a suitable catalog.
 In some cases, the dependencies need to be bundled with the software package.
-It is to prevent the preserved software from being unusable if the dependencies cannot be retrieved in the future.
+It is to prevent the preserved software from being unusable if the dependencies cannot be retrieved in the future and ensure the overall software accessibility.
 See the [`left-pad` debacle](https://qz.com/646467/how-one-programmer-broke-the-internet-by-deleting-a-tiny-piece-of-code).

 3. Construction